 I Corinthians 2:14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.

 But there is a general wisdom given to non-believers too, just as political power is given to non-believing as well as believing rulers.
 The important thing is the recognition that this comes from God, which Daniel did recognize, but which Nebuchadnezzar—at least at this stage in his life—did not.
 It makes all the difference in the way we live our lives when we know that God and not man is ultimately in charge of these circumstances.
-And that is why Daniel was able to make the right decision in faith and tell Nebuchadnezzar that he would be able to translate the dream; that revelation would come from God.
+That is why Daniel was able to make the right decision in faith and tell Nebuchadnezzar that he would be able to translate the dream—that revelation would come from God.

 Finally, in the third part of his prayer, Daniel praises God for the wisdom and power He had imparted to him personally.